kinanmouk/UN-Parallel-Corpora-Analysis/final_report.md

 After opening each file in a text viewer it was clear that each document was not in `XML` file format but in `.txt` format.
 I explored the new `.txt` file format using the English document and found that there were over 2 billion lines.
 There were no text markers that I could have used to seperate each document based on the embedded meta-information that was described in the XML format.

+I then moved into [Juypter Notebook](https://jupyter.org/) to begin processing the English text file which was **4.44 GB**.

-After several trial and error attempts in seperating each UN document within the large English file, I used command line to slice the document into the first 100k lines labeled it as [`english.100k`](#english) which can be found in [`data-samples/`](https://github.com/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/data-samples/).
+After several trial and error attempts in seperating each UN document within the large English file, I used command line to slice the document into the first 100k lines labeled it as [`english.100k`](#english).
+I continued this process with each of the language files, each of them can be found in [`data-samples/`](https://github.com/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/data-samples/).

+The next step in processing was reading the files in for use in [Juypter Notebook](https://jupyter.org/).
+Again I began with English in order to best analyze how the file was being loaded and presented.

 ## Analysis
 ## Conclusion